MghalyRmdn/Blanja_API/Readme.md

 # REST API Blanja Web

-This is a repository that providing a REST API to Blanja Web.
-For Blanja Web repository, you can check it in [here](https://github.com/Baruak-da-Familia/blanja-frontend)

 Before using this API we need some application installed in our PC or Laptop:
 <table>
   <tr>